Albuquerque Pedestrian Accident Attorney

 - We maintain close, personal contact with all our clients.

 - We keep a consistent fee of 33% or lower if necessary to ensure we don’t make more than our clients.

 - We only collect attorney’s fees if we are able to secure a settlement for our client.

 - We have plenty of experience in personal injury trials against major corporations.

-Why Do You Need a Pedestrian Accident Lawyer?
+Why Do I Need an Albuquerque Pedestrian Accident Lawyer?

 As an injured pedestrian, you could have serious or even permanent personal injuries.
 Broken bones, neck or back injuries, internal organ damage, spinal cord injuries, and traumatic brain injuries are all common in pedestrian accidents.
 They are also severe injuries that deserve full financial compensation.
-Hiring an Albuquerque pedestrian accident attorney to represent your case maximizes your odds of obtaining fair financial recovery from the at-fault driver or other party.
-It also lets you focus on healing while your lawyer navigates case legalities.
+Hiring an Albuquerque pedestrian accident attorney to provide quality legal representation for your case maximizes your odds of obtaining fair financial recovery from the at-fault driver or other party.
+It also lets you focus on healing while your Albuquerque pedestrian accident lawyer navigates case legalities.

 Pedestrian Accident Statistics

 New Mexico has the highest pedestrian death rate in the country.
 The state’s pedestrian fatality rate in 2016 was 3.45 deaths per 100,000 population.
 The second-highest was Florida, with a rate of 3.22.
 The majority (84%) of fatal pedestrian accidents in New Mexico occurred after dark.
-In 2016, 35 pedestrians in New Mexico lost their lives in traffic accidents.
+In 2016, 35 pedestrians in New Mexico lost their lives in car accidents.
 Hundreds of others suffered injuries in collisions with vehicles.
-Throughout the country, almost 129,000 pedestrians visited emergency rooms from auto accident injuries in 2015.
+Throughout the country, almost 104,000 pedestrians visited emergency rooms from auto accident injuries in 2020.

 Causes of Pedestrian Accidents